 Maintain constant light output over time;

 Trim excess lighting output; and

 Adapt lighting levels to meet community and Council needs.

-The Southern Lights group of councils and Essential Energy are currently in the process of procuring streetlight smart controls and a communication network.
-When procurement is complete smart controls will be deployed across the Bathurst streetlight network as funding allows.
-A network of about 200 streetlights will also have a second smart control or ‘Zhaga’ port which will enable future smart city applications to be deployed as they are needed.
+Bathurst Regional Council and Essential Energy (supported by the Southern Lights group of councils) are currently conducting a pilot of streetlighting smart controls in Central Bathurst.
+The pilot includes several dimming trial locations whereby streetlights will be dimmed between 11pm and 5pm to the minimum level required to still meet Australian Standards for streetlighting levels.
+A network of about 200 streetlights also have a second ‘Zhaga’ port which will enable future smart city applications to be deployed as they are needed.
 Some applications which are possible are traffic counting and environmental monitoring.
-Many Zhaga compatible sensors are still in the development phase and Council will trial various sensors as they become available.A frequently asked questions (FAQ) about the LED streetlight upgrade can be found here...
+Zhaga compatible sensors are still in the development phase and Council will trial various sensors as they become available.